croeder/clojure_dmap/clojure-dmap/README.md

 implementation applied to information extraction from biomedical research papers with a project called OpenDMAP.
-It has seen high levels of precision in community shared tasks such as BioCreative III.
+It has seen high levels of precision in community shared tasks such as BioCreative III and others.
 Kevin Livingston and Larry Hunter are continuing this work using large ontologies.
 It may play a role in building models of thematic roles in domain-specific verb usage.